Automattic/jetpack/projects/js-packages/social-logos/README.md

 Social Logos is licensed under [GNU General Public License v2 (or later)](./LICENSE.txt).

-This license does not convey any intellectual property rights to third-party trademarks that may be included in the library; such marks remain subject to all rights and guidelines of use of their respective owners.
-Jetpack and Automattic are not affiliated with any of those brands and the icons are being provided solely for user’s convenience.
+This license to use the software library does not convey any intellectual property rights to third-party trademarks that may be included in the library.
+The logos are included with the library solely for the user’s convenience in gathering them all in one place.
+Before using any trademark, please review the proper usage guidelines of its owner.